-The City ensures the safety and wellbeing of non-citizen individuals arriving from the southern border to our reception center by making congregate and non-congregate shelters available to individuals who have no other safe place to shelter.
-Please see below for the active shelters serving those arriving from the southern border and encountered by the Department of Homeland Security (DHS) as of July 2023: • Quality Inn (Non-congregate) - 2601 Zuni Street, Denver, CO 80211 • Comfort Inn (Non-congregate) - 4380 Peoria Street, Denver, CO 80239 • Denver Community Church (Congregate) - 375 S. Zuni Street, Denver, CO 80223 Please note, we are only submitting costs for hotels as part of this application.
+The City ensures the safety and wellbeing of non-citizen migrant individuals arriving to our reception center by making congregate and non-congregate shelters available to individuals who have no other safe place to shelter.
+Please see below for the active shelters serving those arriving from the southern border and encountered by the Department of Homeland Security (DHS) as of June 2024:

+Quality Inn (Non-congregate) - 2601 Zuni Street, Denver, CO 80211 ● 7th Avenue - 2601 W. 7th Ave., Denver, CO 80204 ● Denver Community Church (Congregate) - 375 S. Zuni Street, Denver, CO 80223

-QUANTITY UNIT PRICE TOTAL BUDGET CLASS Cost 1 2 \$215,440.93 \$430,881.86 Contractual
+QUANTITY UNIT PRICE TOTAL BUDGET CLASS Cost 1 100 \$0.00 \$0.00 Contractual